Huykieu2903/README/terms.md

 We reserve the right to modify these terms at any time.

 ## 6. Contact
-For any questions, contact us at sodiumart or https://discord.gg/uPvG7gBqbn.
+For any questions, contact us at kgiahuy790@outlook.com or sodiumart on Discord